 Locally, both IG Medical and Ilkley and Wharfedale Medical practices are running a phone triaged system only before given patients an appointment.
-All patients will be verbally screened at the front door.
 Patients are required to wear a face covering when attending an appointment at the medical centre.

 NEED HELP - OFFER HELP

-The Ilkley Coronavirus Response Group will merge over the next few weeks into the Ilkley Community Network.
+The Ilkley Coronavirus Response Group has now merged into the Ilkley Community Network.
 Existing partners will work to make sure that current needs are met.